Assam’s Majuli comes alive with Mongeet art festival for the 6th year

 Amidst the mighty Brahmaputra lies Majuli, the world’s largest river island, steeped in history, beauty, and the teachings of 15th-16th century Vaishnavite gurus Srimanta Sankardev and Sri Sri Madhavdev.
 This serene island hosts the Mongeet event, in unique two-horned buffalo-shaped cultural hub, ‘Dekasang’.
 This iconic venue is where the ‘Mongeet’ festival an extraordinary celebration of art and music takes place.

-Mongeet, which translates to ‘Soul Music,’ began six years ago through the vision of actor-director-turned-entrepreneur, Kaushik Nath and renowned Bollywood actor Adil Hussain, both hailing from Assam.
-The duo saw the need to revive and preserve Assam’s rich musical legacy, epitomised by creators like Kalaguru Bishnu Prasad Rabha and Dr Bhupen Hazarika, who brought Assamese music to global recognition and to maintain the sacred legacy of timeless ‘Borgeets’, the spiritual songs created by the Guru Sakardeva and Guru Madhavdeva in the 15th-16th centuries.
+Mongeet, which translates to ‘Soul Music,’ was founded six years ago through the vision of actor-director-turned-entrepreneur, Kaushik Nath and renowned Bollywood actor Adil Hussain, both hailing from Assam.
+This is an effort to uphold Assam’s rich musical heritage, dedicated to preserving its timeless beauty and maintaining the high artistic standards set by the legendary maestros who defined its legacy, epitomised by spiritual luminaries like Srimanta Sankardeva, Sri sri Madhavdeva, and creators Kalaguru Bishnu Prasad Rabha, Rupkonwar Jyoti Prasad Agarwala and Dr Bhupen Hazarika—pioneers who brought Assamese music to global recognition.

 “We wanted to create a platform for young artists to hone their craft while staying rooted in meaningful and soulful music,” Kaushik Nath told Salar News.
 “Artists can submit their compositions, and the best are selected to receive training from distinguished mentors like actor Adil Hussain, music producer Dhrubajyoti Phukan, singer Papon, singer & composer Joi Barua, guitarist Kalyan Baruah, and music composer Anurag Saikia and many more.